 “This is unlike the previous decade, in which Iluka discovered the Jacinth/Ambrosia deposit in South Australia, and we saw lots of new material coming out of Africa, from the likes of Base Resources (in Kenya) and MDL, now Eramet (in Senegal).”

-Reasons for the investment drought are far-reaching, but volatile swings in prices, profits and demand throughout the TiO2 value chain have generated apprehension.
+Reasons for the investment drought are far-reaching, but volatile swings in prices, profits and demand throughout the TiO2 value chain are behind much of the apprehension.

 These have been fueled by a host of threatening political setbacks and macro-economic forces – from the Trump trade tariff, to post-Brexit uncertainty in Europe, the annexation of Crimea, Saudi / Iranian tensions and China’s assertiveness vis-a-vis its neighbours.

-But also, closer to home, fund managers are deploying fewer mineral sands specialists due to fee pressure – which means even resource specialists (and certainly non-resource specialists) are shying away from mineral sands capital raises.
+Closer to home, fund managers are also deploying fewer mineral sands specialists due to fee pressure – which means even resource specialists (and certainly non-resource specialists) are shying away from mineral sands capital raises.

 With a lack of expertise in this industry, the leap of faith it requires to invest in a relatively unknown, complex and volatile commodity segment has proven too much for many.